 Native Earth Environment Youth Camp

-Join us for a summer camp experience for indigenous youth focused on land skills and environmental stewardship, using both traditional ecological knowledge and environmental science.
+Join us for a summer program experience for indigenous youth focused on land-based skills and environmental stewardship, incorporating both traditional ecological knowledge and academic environmental science.

-The camp is sponsored by the Center for Native Peoples and the Environment at the SUNY College of Environmental Science and Forestry (SUNY-ESF) in Syracuse NY in partnership with the Haudenosaunee Environmental Task Force with a grant from the National Science Foundation
+The program is sponsored by the Center for Native Peoples and the Environment at the SUNY College of Environmental Science and Forestry.
+Funding is provided through a partnership with the New York State Department of Environmental Conservation.
+The program is FREE for participants.
+The camp is open to Native American youth in grades 9-11 throughout the Northeast region.

 Dr. Robin Kimmerer

 1 Forestry Drive

 Neil Patterson Jr.